-Third, many IT companies reported cases of losing employees due to the ongoing mobilisation in Ukraine.
-This includes those who voluntarily joined the military forces, as well as those conscripted to the army.
+At the same time, many IT companies faced another challenge which is drafting of their employees to the Armed Forces.
+This includes those who voluntarily joined the military, as well as those conscripted to the army.

-In order to minimise the impact of this risk, numerous IT companies applied to reserve employees from the military mobilisation.
-Despite strong support from the Ministry of Digital Transformation and pressure from business associations, only a few IT companies succeeded in reserving their employees.
+In order to minimise the impact of this risk, numerous IT companies applied for the reservation of employees from the military mobilisation.
+In view of the strong support of the Ministry of Digital Transformation and the pressure from business associations, most IT companies succeeded in reserving a part of their employees.
+Since the general rule allows reserving up to 50% of employees, this risk has decreased by half but has not been mitigated entirely.